luizpvas/luizpvas.github.io/posts/11_bidirectional_type_checking.md

 ### Quantification types

-The signature of the id function is `forall. a -> a`.
+The signature of the id function is `forall a. a -> a`.
 For all is known as universal quantification in the paper.
 To support quantifications, we need to add the type definition and update our implementation of `type_well_formed?`, `occurs?` and `Context#apply`.